 Async kernel¶

-Async kernel is an asynchronous Python Jupyter kernel with concurrent message handling.
+Async kernel is a Python Jupyter kernel with concurrent message handling.

 Highlights¶